 - Fill out and sign the "Cablecast Request" form

 - Hand it in to staff, requesting which channel you would like your show to air on.
 Channel 16 for multi-faith, 15 for all others

 - Tell all of your friends to watch your show!!!

 *All program content is the responsibility of the User.

 *Your program may be subject to federal, state, and local laws regarding libel, slander, obscenity, incitement, indecency, unlawful activities, invasions of privacy, copyright or other similar laws.

 Town Square Television recomends that any program or show that is submited for playback on our channels should follow the following technical standards for accurate playback of your program.

 Currently Town Square Television will accept the following formats for your program.

-You can reuse your tapes (both digital and analog) but they will eventually where out, become dirty, or become "wrinkled" - all of which can damage video playback equipment.
+You can reuse your tapes (both digital and analog) but they will eventually wear out, become dirty, or become "wrinkled" - all of which can damage video playback equipment.